NFARAdmin/TA100-GitFlowWebsite/2_GetStarted.md

 $ cd /
 - To navigate to the home folder:
 $ cd ~
+- To clear the screen (just leave a prompt):
+$ clear
 - To create a file (you must enter the file extension):
-$ touch index.html
+$ touch <filename.html>
 - To create a folder (Make Directory):
-$ mkdir <folder_Name>
+$ mkdir <folderName>
+- To remove/delete a file:
+$ rm <index.html>
+- To remove/delete an empty folder:
+$ rmdir <folderName>
+- To remove/delete a folder and all of its contents use the "-r" flag (be very careful, this can't be undone):
+$ rm -r <folderName>
+- To copy a file (must be in the folder you want to copy into, expressed as ./ at the end):
+$ cp <filepath/fileName> ./
+Example: copy "index.html" file from "webcourse" folder into your current folder:
+$ cp webcourse/index.html ./
+- To copy an empty folder (must be in the folder you want to copy into, expressed as ./ at the end):
+$ cp <folderName> ./
+- To copy a folder and all of the contents use the -r "flag" (must be in the folder you want to copy into, expressed as ./ at the end):
+$ cp -r <folderName> ./
+Want to copy "webcourse" folder into your current folder and all of its contents you use the "-r" flag:
+$ cp -r webcourse ./
-- To include a space in folder or file name include a \ and then include the space:
+- To include a space in folder or file name include a \ and then include the space (prefarable to not incude spaces in names):
+The following will create a folder named "new folder"
 $ mkdir new\ folder
-this will create a folder named "new folder"
+The following will create a file named "index ten.html"
 $ touch index\ ten.html
-this will create a file named "index ten.html"
 You must also use the backslash to access the directory:
+The following will acccess the folder with the name "new folder"
 $ cd new\ folder
-To

 ```